 - If you don't have equipment, you will probably have to dig down in a few locations to find the exact location of the leak.
 When you think you're close, manually turn the valve that goes to that area on low.
 You want dribbles coming out of all the sprinkler heads, not a spray.
 This prevents water and mud from suddenly gushing up into your face when you've uncovered the leak with your shovel.

 - Keep digging around the area, looking for the difference in soil moisture.
 When you find the leak, fix it.
 Then test the meter and that area (if you need to) again.

 Water Provider Assistance

-If you have tested all of your stations and water pressure seems the same, if you have found no floods and no area-specific patches of mushrooms, and you've heard no sounds of water leaking underground, but the meter is still running when all the water is off, then there may be a problem with the meter itself.
+If you have tested all of your stations and water pressure seems the same, if you have found no floods and no area-specific patches of mushrooms or especially green grass, and you've heard no sounds of water leaking underground, but the meter is still running when all the water is off, then there may be a problem with the meter itself.
 In that case, you will need to call your water provider.